Treatment with TZIELD

 Talk to your doctor about blood tests

-Your doctor will do blood tests to check your liver and your complete blood counts before
+You or your loved one’s doctor will do blood tests to check liver function and complete blood counts before and during treatment with TZIELD.

-A TZIELD COMPASS Navigator
+A TZIELD Compass Navigator

 will be there every step of the way